TK's Reviews

 Taste

-Not a “take a pic of your pint” place but I did the once.
-The quintessential local.
+Not a “take a pic of your pint” place.
+A quintessential local.
 Only open Friday, Saturday and Sunday nights (thank Jesus).
 No cards.
 Short tap lines, meticulous pours.
+Perfect.
 Butting up against Gravediggers.
 Phenomenal Guinness.

 4.8